5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Look for the Turtles at night (without disturbing them)

-At El Paredon there is a Tortuguero where they collect turtle eggs and protect them until it’s time for hatching.
+At El Paredon, there is a Tortuguero where turtle eggs are collected and protected until it’s time for hatching.

-It is my understanding that the Driftwood hostel started this turtle conservation project where hotels buy the eggs from the locals who collect them on the beach (even for local consume) and hand them to the Tortuguero where they are kept safe until it’s time for the small turtles to come out and be released.
+It is my understanding that the Driftwood hostel started this turtle conservation project where hotels buy the eggs from the locals who collect them on the beach (even for local consumption) and hand them to the Tortuguero, where they are kept safe until it’s time for the small turtles to come out and be released.

-If you want to participate in this program you can check out with the driftwood hostel and ask to join one of their night walks on the beach even if you are not staying there.
+If you want to participate in this program, you can check out the Driftwood Hostel and ask to join one of their night walks on the beach, even if you are not staying there.

-If you are on your own it is NOT recommendable to walk alone at night on the beach!
+If you are on your own, it is NOT recommended to walk alone at night on the beach!
 Even the guardian at the Tortuguero warned me and kindly offered to take me around.
-I couldn’t do it because I didn’t know how to get there from my hotel as there are basically no taxis either.
+I couldn’t do it because I didn’t know how to get there from my hotel, as there are basically no taxis either.

 Check out La Choza Chula community projects

 La Choza Chula is a local organization that aims to facilitate the organic growth of El Paredon as a tourist destination while respecting the environment and creating jobs for locals.
-They are in fact supporting the training and schooling for local guides and tourism operators of all sorts.
+They are, in fact, supporting the training and schooling of local guides and tourism operators of all sorts.

-If you want to stay busy they have a lot of activity to offer and by joining them you will support their useful projects.
+If you want to stay busy, they offer a variety of activities, and by joining them, you will support their valuable projects.

 - Bracelet making